 Clients are expected to pay for services or copays at the time of service unless we make other arrangements.
 Most major credit cards are accepted as well as cash or checks.

-Appointments are available on weekdays and Saturdays.
+Appointments are available seven days a week by mutual agreement.
 I can usually see people within a day if needed.
-If you would like to schedule an appointment, please call (413) 519-1960 or email me with at least two times that I might be able to call you back.
-Because email is not a secure method of communicating please do not leave any details of your situation in an email.
+If you would like to schedule an appointment, please call (413) 519-1960 or email me at least two times you are available.
+Because email is not a secure communication method, please do not leave any details of your situation in an email.

-Everyone who enters this office for (therapy/counseling) needs to fill out an intake questionnaire, informed consent for psychotherapy, practice policies, a notice of privacy practices, and a financial responsibilities form prior to the first session.
+Everyone who enters this office for (therapy/counseling) needs to fill out an intake questionnaire, informed consent for psychotherapy, practice policies, a notice of privacy practices, and a financial responsibilities form before the first session.
 This can be done online and usually takes less than 10 minutes.
 You need to be sent a link to a client portal where you read and sign the forms.
-If you prefer, this can also be done in the waiting room just before your first appointment.
-If you plan to fill them out in the waiting room, please plan to arrive 15 minutes early in order to have enough time.
+If you prefer, this can also be done in the waiting room before your first appointment.
+If you plan to fill them out in the waiting room, please plan to arrive 15 minutes early to have enough time.